tlklein/college-apartment-network-design/README.md

 ## About the Author

-This project was created as part of the **CIS 3347 Network Design** Course at the University of Houston under the guidance of Professor Jose Martinez.
+This project was created as part of the **CIS 3347 Network Design** at the University of Houston under the guidance of Professor Jose Martinez.
-The primary focus was to apply real-world network design principles in a controlled academic setting.

 ---